 St Michael & All Angels World War 1 Project

 World War 1 Project website St Michael’s: The Fallen, year by year The Fallen, road by road St Michael’s Clergy and Lay Ministers Chiswick War Memorial & the Parish of Bedford Park

 From the 128 names inscribed on the war memorials at St Michael and All Angels Church, Bedford Park, David Beresford, a member of the congregation, has researched as many individuals as can be identified from existing public records.
 With support from the Heritage Lottery Fund, and using original parish documents, contemporaneous news items, national databases and other archives, David has tried to piece together the stories behind their names, learn how their war was fought and how their families and the community were affected.
 The WW1 website was launched in 2017 and David Beresford was interviewed about it on Chiswickbuzz.net.

 By recreating the personal stories and developing education presentations, we want to show children and adults alike some of the human impact of WWI on a local Chiswick parish.
 Children will be able to gain an understanding of the war’s reality for local people and gain some knowledge about how to research stories of their own starting only with a name on a memorial.

-Exhibitions about their stories have been shown each year in the church since November 2014:
+Exhibitions about their stories were shown each year in the church from November 2014 to November 2018: